 The guard held.
 But they were suffering significant casualties.
 And they were uncomfortably dependent on the spells of the Royal Mage, Lord Arion, to handle the thicker and/or mystical assaults.

-Then came a day when Arion took Wyynde and Lady Chian with him for a quest…
+Then came a day when Arion took Wyynde and Lady Chian with him on a quest…

 A petite, striking East-Asian woman who seems to be in her late 20s.

 She usually wears her lush black hair very long – mid-thighs.
-Sometimes it’s done as a queue to be out of the way.
+Sometimes it’s done as a queue to be out of her way.

 She sometimes wears a broad bandana, covering much of her brow and upper head to keep her hair out.
 There’s usually a symbol on it.
 My guess would be that it’s her rank, since she had a different one as a el-tee.